roncoalson/CMCA-master/crohns.md

 * Lack of sleep
 * High anxiety

-Often, cannabis can be more effective than opioids and other pharmaceutical drugs in alleviating the symptoms of cancer.
-Illinois doctors now recognize cannabis as an effective tool to treat symptoms of cancer therapy.
+Often, cannabis can be more effective than other pharmaceutical drugs in alleviating the symptoms of auto-immune disorders.
+Illinois doctors now recognize cannabis as an effective tool to treat these illnesses.